THE RICHNESS OF LAOS:

-(Inclusive of accommodations, meals noted on itinerary, ground, air and boat transportation, entrance fees, services of licensed English speaking Lao guide and driver, services of USA based trip leader)
+(Inclusive of accommodations, meals noted on itinerary, 6 internal flights, ground and boat transportation, entrance fees, services of licensed English speaking Lao guide and driver, services of USA based trip leader)

 NOTE: International airfare to and from Bangkok, Thailand, Laos visa, gratuities, alcoholic beverages, laundry, souvenirs, items of a personal nature and travel insurance are NOT included.